 NOTE: File reference pages and more technical parts are under development.
-Please have a look at http://hype.sourceforge.net when information is missing

 How to run HYPE

 HYPE does not provide a graphical user interface.
 Users provide model set-up options and input data to HYPE using input text files.
 Model outputs are returned as text files as well.
 The compiled HYPE executable is run by double-clicking (on Windows) or by call from a command line (Windows or Linux).
 A system installation is not required.
 When invoked from the command line, HYPE takes two command line arguments: The search path to the folder where the info.txt file with model setup arguments is stored which has to be given, and a sequence number which is optional.